Paul Hagen (sportswriter)

-Paul Hagen (born c.
-1950) is an American sports columnist who covers baseball.
+Paul Daniel Hagen (born February 25, 1951) is an American sports columnist who covers baseball.

+Career

 Hagen attended Ohio University.
 He began his career in 1974 working in San Bernardino, California, where he covered the Los Angeles Dodgers for three years.
 Hagen also worked in the Dallas–Fort Worth area for ten years covering the Texas Rangers for the Dallas Times-Herald and Fort Worth Star-Telegram.
 He then worked for 25 years in Philadelphia covering the Philadelphia Phillies for the Philadelphia Daily News, starting in 1987.
 He now works for MLB.com, as a national reporter focusing on the Phillies.